Ahad1618/BankManagement/README.md

 ->This number of records is updated every time a new account is created in the main database.

 NOTE:
-->Go to administerator panel and then view the database in order to see information about any account.
+->Go to admin panel and then view the database in order to see information about any account.
 Admin_id:111
 Pin:121